KDE/kde-builder/doc/using-kde-builder/advanced-features.md

 kde-builder --pretend --source-dir=/dev/null
 ```

-(changing-module-opts)=
+(changing-project-opts)=
-### Changing module options
+### Changing project options

-It is also possible to change options only for a specific module.
+It is also possible to change options only for a specific project.
 The
-syntax is similar: `--<module>,<option-name>=<value>`.
+syntax is similar: `--<project>,<option-name>=<value>`.

-This change overrides any duplicate setting for the module found in the
+This change overrides any duplicate setting for the project found in the
 [configuration file](../getting-started/configure-data), and applies only while the option
 is passed on the command line.

-Using a different build directory for the kcalc module:
+Using a different build directory for the kcalc project:

 ```
 kde-builder --kcalc,build-dir=temp-build